 Under the direction of the Chair of Examiners, we provide written feedback to all students on their theses.
 The principal component of these are the assessors' reports as added to (and edited, if required) by the Chair of Examiners.
-The Chair ensures that the feedback is consistent with the final agreed mark in cases where, for example, examiners have over-ridden the assessors' mark, or where assessors disagreed, and appropriate synthesis of the feedback is provided.
+The Chair ensures that the feedback is consistent with the final agreed mark in cases where, for example, assessors disagreed, and appropriate synthesis of the feedback is provided.
 Students will receive one report only and we aim to distribute it within two weeks following the meeting of examiners at which the marks are ratified.

 Under no circumstances should any academic staff be contacted with regard to formal extension requests for assessed elements as this could undermine the impartial assessment process.

 Requests MUST go through your college tutor.